PatrickHechler/primitive-code/README.md

 `NEGFP <NO_CONST_PARAM>`
 * multiplies the fp parameter with -1.0
 * definition:
-    * note that the aritmetic error interrupt is executed instead if p1 is NAN
+    * note that the aritmetic error interrupt is executed instead if p1 is signaling-NAN
     * `p1 <- p1 fp-mul -1.0`
     * `IP <- IP + CMD_LEN`
 * binary: